MozillaFoundation/mofo-devops/docs/technology.md

 When starting a new project, use the technologies listed on this page.
 In cases where your project might require something not listed here, [file an issue](https://github.com/MozillaFoundation/mofo-devops/issues/new) to begin a discussion on the topic.

+Where possible, we develop apps for deployment on Heroku.
+Static sites will be hosted on S3 and served through CloudFront.

 ## Platforms/Languages

 * Django 10.x (Python 3.x)